CauaGrigolatto/serena/README.md

 3. Sending a message to different people.
 ```
-// "to" is a parameter - and I am a comment :)
+// this is a global variable
 ASSIGN message "Support Free Software Community!"

+// "to" is a parameter - could be several of them: to, when, message...
 BLOCK send_message to
+  // this is a local variable
   TYPE "$to"
   WAIT SECONDS 2
   TYPE "$message"